Ricky Whittle: 2012–2016: American TV breakthrough and The 100

 Upon his arrival in the US, Whittle met with someone to put a reel together.
 The meeting led to him signing with manager Ken Jacobsen.
 Jacobsen has also represented James Franco, Michelle Williams and Hilary Swank.
 Not long after, Whittle was cast in the feature film Austenland opposite Keri Russell, Jane Seymour and Jennifer Coolidge.
 Whittle joked that he only booked the role because of his body as the audition tape he submitted cut off his head.
 He found it ironic that it filmed on location in the UK when he travelled to Los Angeles to pursue American TV projects.
 After that, Whittle had no problem booking gigs.
 However, his immigration status caused him to pull out of a few projects.
-Whittle was set to film an episode of the NBC sitcom Up All Night when his management contacted him the night before to inform him that the network wouldn't accept his visa.
+Whittle was set to film an episode of the NBC sitcom Up All Night when his management contacted him the night before to inform him that the network would not accept his visa.
 After this incident, Whittle decided to apply for his green card.

 In March 2012, it was announced that Whittle was cast in the recurring role of Charles, a love interest of Denise Vasi's character, in the second season of the VH1 comedic-drama Single Ladies.
 Whittle submitted his audition tape just as he returned to the UK for Christmas.
 While he was too young for the role he initially auditioned for, the producers found another role for him.
 Whittle was initially supposed to appear in two episodes, and that turned into six.
 However, Whittle made such an impression on producer Stacy A. Littlejohn that she wrote him into the rest of the season.
 Whittle filmed the series in Atlanta from January to June 2012.

 In 2013, Whittle appeared in an episode of the CBS drama NCIS, "Detour."
 In 2014, Whittle joined the cast of The CW's post-apocalyptic drama The 100 in the role of Lincoln.
 On 25 July 2014, at San Diego Comic-Con, it was announced that Whittle had been promoted to series regular for season 2.
 Around the same time, Whittle booked the recurring role of Daniel on ABC's prime-time drama Mistresses.
 Whittle wrapped filming for The 100 the week before he was scheduled to start production on Mistresses.
 Daniel Zamora is the love interest for April played by Rochelle Aytes.
 Whittle appeared in 10 episodes.

 In January 2016, it was reported that Whittle was in talks for the lead role on another series.
 During an interview with AfterBuzz TV in April 2016, Whittle announced his decision to leave The 100.
 Whittle controversially accused the show's creator Jason Rothenberg of bullying him into leaving the series by marginalizing his character.
 The actor explained that once Warner Bros.
 Television President Peter Roth and The CW President Mark Pedowitz were made aware of the situation, he was allowed to audition for other projects.